Installation

 --ALTER LOGIN tdeLogin ADD CREDENTIAL tdeCredential;

 3. On both primary and secondary, check the database remains synchronized.
 To do this, in SQL Server Management Studio, look at Server name > Name of your database.
-If after the previous steps you find that the database is now 'Not Sychronized', resynchronize by running the following query:
+If after the previous steps you find that the database is now 'Not Synchronized', resynchronize by running the following query:

 --Run on primary/secondary that appears to be unsynchronized with availability group.